What we know about 2020-21 NHL season | ProHockeyTalk | NBC Sports

 Key dates for 2020-21 NHL season: Jan.
 13 start, free agency, expansion, more

+Here are the dates, which are now official from the NHL.
+Interestingly, the league noted some 2020-21 NHL season dates that are “subject to adjustment.”
+(With COVID, aren’t they all, really?)

-- Dec.
-31: Training camps for the seven teams that did not participate in the Qualifying Round.
+Dec.
+31 – Training camps open for seven teams that did not participate in the resumption of play for the 2019-20 season (Anaheim, Buffalo, Detroit, Los Angeles, New Jersey, Ottawa, San Jose)

 If everything goes smoothly, it could still be a really tight squeeze.
 Frighteningly, COVID could make a tough squeeze even tougher.
 Hopefully the league hashed out some sound contingency plans.